mvsjes2/p5-google-restapi/README.install.txt

 as a mechanism.
 Cleaned up request range class and added more formatting options.
 Minor bug fixes.

+0.5 General code cleanup, documentaion improvements, test imnprovements.
+No new features.

 INSTALLATION

 To install this module type the following: